 - 1 In animals and plants, modification of the genetic material by gene technology must not violate the dignity of living beings.
 In particular, violation is deemed to have occurred if such modification substantially harms species-specific properties, functions or habits, unless this is justified by overriding legitimate interests.
-In evaluating the harm, the difference between animals and plants must be taken into consideration. - 2 Whether the dignity of living beings has been respected is determined on a caseby-case basis, by evaluating the severity of the harm suffered by animals or plants against the significance of the legitimate interests.
-Legitimate interests are, in particular: - a. human and animal health; - b. guaranteeing food security; - c. the reduction of harm caused to the environment; - d the preservation and improvement of environmental conditions; - e. securing a substantial economic, social or environmental benefit for society; - increasing knowledge. - 3 The Federal Council determines the conditions under which genetic modifications to the genetic material are exceptionally permissible without a weighing of interests.
+In evaluating the harm, the difference between animals and plants must be taken into consideration - 2 Whether the dignity of living beings has been respected is determined on a caseby-case basis, by evaluating the severity of the harm suffered by animals or plants against the significance of the legitimate interests.
+Legitimate interests are, in particular: - a. human and animal health; - b. guaranteeing food security; - c. the reduction of harm caused to the environment; - d the preservation and improvement of environmental conditions; - e. securing a substantial economic, social or environmental benefit for society; - f. increasing knowledge.